Even the most novice DIYer can recognise a common nail, but did you know there are 21 types?

 Pro Tip: Don’t confuse brad nails with brad fasteners, the domed head split pins you find in stationery cupboards.

 Used for nailing felt and tiles to roofs, clout head nails are distinguished by their wide, flat heads.
 They are usually galvanised to hold up better in rough weather.
 Copper clout nails are a popular choice for fixing slate tiles.

-As you’d expect, double headed nails have two heads, one above the other.
+As you’d expect, double-headed nails have two heads, one above the other.
 They are used for temporary structures like scaffolding where quick and easy disassembly is required.

 Used for timber joinery, these nails are strong.
 Their oval heads mean they can be hammered just under the surface of the wood.
 Oval nails are less likely to split wood than their common sibling, the round wire nail.

-Very similar in shape to a cut floor brad, sprigs hold glass in window panes before putty can be applied.
+Very similar in shape to a cut floor brad, sprigs hold the glass in window panes before putty can be applied.

 Slate hooks look like a shepherd’s crook with a bent point at one end.
 They are used to fix slate roofing tiles in position.

-Short shaft nails, these come in a range of decorative finishes for fixing fabric to wood in upholstery projects.
+Short shaft nails, these nails come in a range of decorative finishes for fixing fabric to wood in upholstery projects.

 Hopefully, this exhaustive list of nails wasn’t too exhausting to read, and you now feel qualified to pick the right nail for your DIY project.